This blog post was updated in November 2017 to reflect the most recent changes in the industry.

 Gender Pay Gap

-It’s not all good news however.
-A closer look at the statistics shows a gap in pay between male and female workers.
-Although younger women tend to earn slightly more than their male counterparts in the early years of employment, this changes after the age of 25 where the gap in earnings equates to a 16.7% pay gap.
-This is still a smaller gap than the UK average of 20%.
+It’s not all good news, however.
+A closer look at the statistics shows a pay gap between male and female workers still persists.
+Although women tend to earn slightly more than their male counterparts in the early years of employment (age 25-29), this changes after the age of 30 where the gap in earnings equates to a 16.7% pay difference.

 Well Qualified Professionals Continually Developing

-Evidently a large number of environmental practitioners are keen to develop their knowledge and skills in environmental management to further their career.
-As in all professions Continuing Professional Development (CPD) plays a key part in knowledge and skills development.
-In 2015, 91% of the IEMA survey participants undertook CPD activities, the most common motivation being the development of skills and knowledge.
+Evidently, a large number of environmental practitioners are keen to develop their knowledge and skills in environmental management to further their career.
+As in all professions, Continuing Professional Development (CPD) plays a key part in knowledge and skills development.
+In 2016, 89% of the IEMA survey participants undertook CPD activities, the most common motivation being the development of skills and knowledge.

 The commitment of environmental professions to their development and career appeared to be worthwhile, with more than half (56%) of practitioners reaching management or leadership positions last year, while 17% moved on to more senior roles.
-This will inevitably have a positive impact on organisational environmental performance from reducing energy use, to cutting general and carbon emissions backed up in the survey.
+This will inevitably have a positive impact on organisational environmental performance from reducing energy use to cutting general and carbon emissions backed up in the survey.

 Interested in IEMA Qualifications?

 Read the full IEMA Practitioners Survey 2017 here.